GMLC-TDC/HELICS/docs/developer-guide/benchmarks.md

     a set of federates representing a hub and spoke model of communication for value based interfaces

 ### Echo Message
-    a set of federates representing a hub and spoke model of communications for message based interfaces
+    a set of federates representing a hub and spoke model of communication for message based interfaces

 ### Filter
     a variant of the Echo message test that add filters to the messages